xzinc/IPL/README.md

 - Respond when someone replies to its messages
 - Learn from group interactions to provide better responses

+## Enhanced Telugu Language Support

+The IPL Bot now features automatic Telugu language detection and response capabilities, making it more accessible to Telugu-speaking users.

+### Automatic Language Detection

+- **Automatic Detection**: The bot automatically detects when a user sends a message in Telugu
+- **Preference Setting**: When Telugu is detected, the bot automatically sets the user's language preference to Telugu
+- **Seamless Responses**: The bot responds in Telugu without requiring any commands or settings changes

+### Telugu Language Features

+1. **Natural Conversations**
+   - Users can chat with the bot in Telugu about IPL cricket
+   - The bot understands Telugu questions about matches, teams, and players
+   - Responses are provided in fluent Telugu with cricket terminology

+2. **IPL-Specific Translations**
+   - The bot includes specialized translations for IPL cricket terms
+   - Team names, player positions, and cricket terminology are properly translated
+   - Match predictions and statistics are available in Telugu

+3. **Mixed Language Support**
+   - Users can switch between Telugu and English at any time
+   - The bot remembers each user's language preference
+   - Manual language switching is available via the `/telugu` command

+### Admin Language Analytics

+Administrators can track language usage with the new `/language_stats` command, which provides:

+- Percentage of interactions in each language
+- Total number of Telugu-speaking users
+- Language usage trends over time

+### Technical Implementation

+The Telugu language support is implemented using:

+- Unicode character detection for identifying Telugu text
+- A specialized Telugu NLP module with cricket terminology
+- Automatic translation between Telugu and English
+- Database storage of language preferences and interactions

 ## Kaggle API Configuration

 The bot uses Kaggle datasets for IPL statistics.
 To enable this feature, you need to set up Kaggle API credentials: